gt-cec/isye-sync/README.md

 ### Setting up your project for deployment

 **The first thing to do is remove all API keys, usernames/passwords, and user data from your codebase.** API keys, username, and passwords should always be [environment variables](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/).
+For IRB purposes, user data should never be on GitHub, which you can ensure by [making a `.gitignore` file that includes the log files](https://www.w3schools.com/git/git_ignore.asp?remote=github).

 Most of our projects use flask (Python) or JATOS (Java).
 Our projects typically require two sets of dependencies: system dependencies (`apt-get install XXX`) and language-specific libraries (`pip install XXX`).